Darian Bashir sentenced to life in prison for UNM student’s murder

 Judge Cindy Leos sentenced Bashir, saying the case had some of “the most damning evidence” she’d ever seen.
 The judge highlighted surveillance video of the shooting, saying Bashir left the scene of the crime “casually,” “as if he hadn’t just shot somebody in the chest and murdered them.”

 Prosecutors say Bashir wasn’t there during the earlier fight that precipitated the shooting, but that Bashir showed up later to confront Weller.
-During the trial, prosecutors argued surveillance video shows Weller was walking away from Bashir when Bashir called Weller towards him while concealing a gun he then used to shoot Weller.
+During the trial, prosecutors argued surveillance video shows Weller was walking away from Bashir when he called Weller towards him while concealing a gun.
+He then used to shoot Weller.

 During the trial, defense attorneys suggested Weller used “emotionally charged slurs” against Bashir.
 Judge Leos responded to that argument during the sentencing hearing.

-“The defense never contested killing Jackson, it was an continued to be whether or not Mr. Bashir was provoked that day, there’s zero evidence of provocation despite the defense urging the court to consider this was somehow racial motivated that night,” Judge Leos said.
+“The defense never contested killing Jackson, it was, and continues to be whether or not Mr. Bashir was provoked that day, there was zero evidence of provocation, zero evidence despite the defense urging the court to consider this was somehow racial motivated that night,” Judge Leos said.
 “There’s no evidence of a racial motivated crime from Jackson’s perspective.”

 At Tuesday’s hearing, several members of the Weller family spoke, including Jackson’s father, Patrick Weller.
 He described Bashir’s actions as “predetermined,” suggesting this wasn’t his “first rodeo.”